Raphhh/samurai/README.md

 ## Create your project

-The simple samurai "new" command will create a fresh installation of a new project.
+The samurai "new" command will create a fresh installation of a new project.

 ### Choose between projects